thomasfrosio/quinoa/docs/Parameters.md

 # Tilt-scheme

-The tilt-scheme includes the number slices, their angles, their order of collection, and optionally their accumulated exposure.
+The tilt-scheme includes the number slices, their angles, their order of collection, optionally their accumulated exposure, and everything related to the data acquisition (e.g. voltage, cs, etc.).
 There are 2 ways to specify the tilt-scheme.
-These are presented by priority order.

 ### Input files

-As mentioned in [Files](#files), `files:input_tlt` and `files:input_exposure` can be used to specify the tilt-scheme.
-These files, if specified, overwrite the `tilt_scheme` parameters.
+As mentioned in [Files](#files), `files:input_tlt` and `files:input_exposure` can be used to specify the `tilt_scheme:order` parameters.
+These files, if specified, overwrite the `tilt_scheme:order` parameters.

-### `tilt_scheme` parameters
+### `tilt_scheme:order` parameters

-These parameters allow to easily specify the tilt-scheme and is often the simplest option if the exposure and tilt increment are constant through the stack.
+These parameters allow to easily specify the collection order and is often the simplest way to start if the exposure and tilt increment are constant through the stack.

-- `starting_angle`: The angle, in degrees, of the first collected image.
+- `tilt_scheme:order:starting_angle`: The angle, in degrees, of the first collected image.
 Usually, `0`.
-- `starting_direction`: The direction after collecting the first image.
+- `tilt_scheme:order:starting_direction`: The direction after collecting the first image.
 This should be `pos`, `positive`, `neg`, `negative`, or a positive or negative number (only the sign is used).
-- `angle_increment`: Angle increment, in degrees, between images.
+- `tilt_scheme:order:angle_increment`: Angle increment, in degrees, between images.
 Usually, `3`.
-- `group`: Number of images that are collected before switching to the opposite side.
+- `tilt_scheme:order:group`: Number of images that are collected before switching to the opposite side.
 This refers to the "group" for dose-symmetric schemes.
 For unidirectional schemes, this should correspond to the number of views (there's only one group).
 For bidirectional schemes, this should correspond to the number of views in the first direction.
-- `exclude_start`: Whether to exclude the first image from the first group.
+- `tilt_scheme:order:exclude_start`: Whether to exclude the first image from the first group.
-- `per_view_exposure`: Per view exposure, in e-/A^2.
+- `tilt_scheme:order:per_view_exposure`: Per view exposure, in e-/A^2.

 Note that these parameters should not account for any known tilt offset added during data collection.
-Instead, these angle offsets should be specified using the `angles_offset` parameters.
+Instead, these angle offsets should be specified using the `tilt_scheme:*_offset` parameters.

-### `angle_offets` parameters
+### `tilt_scheme:*_offets` parameters

 Angle offsets to add to every slice in the stack.
 See the [geometry conventions](Geometry.md) for more details.

-- `rotation`: known offset in around the z-axis, in degrees.
+- `tilt_scheme:rotation_offset`: known offset in around the z-axis, in degrees.
 Defaults to `0`.
 This is often refered to as the tilt-axis or rotation angle.
-- `tilt`: known offset in around y-axis, in degrees.
+- `tilt_scheme:tilt_offset`: known offset in around y-axis, in degrees.
 Defaults to `0`.
 If any known tilt offset is added during data collection, this is where it should be specified.
-- `elevation`:  known offset in around x-axis, in degrees.
+- `tilt_scheme:elevation_offset`:  known offset in around x-axis, in degrees.
 Defaults to `0`.

-# CTF
+### CTF-related parameters

 Microscope parameters.
 These are used for simulating the CTF during CTF estimate.
+See the [ctf conventions](CTF.md) for more details.

-- `voltage`: acceleration voltage, in kV.
+- `tilt_scheme:voltage`: acceleration voltage, in kV.
 Defaults to `300`.
-- `amplitude`: amplitude fraction.
+- `tilt_scheme:amplitude`: amplitude fraction.
 Defaults to `0.07`.
-- `cs`: Spherical aberration, in micrometers.
+- `tilt_scheme:cs`: Spherical aberration, in micrometers.
 Defaults to `2.7`.
-- `phase_shift`: Phase shift, in degrees.
+- `tilt_scheme:phase_shift`: Phase shift, in degrees.
 Defaults to `0`.
+- `tilt_scheme:astigmatism_value`: Known astigmatism value, in micrometers.
+This is usually not necessary, but if for some reason the data has a known and significant astigmatism, specifying it here may help the fitting.
+Default to `0`.
+- `tilt_scheme:astigmatism_angle`: Known astigmatism angles, in degrees.
+This is usually not necessary, but if for some reason the data has a known and significant astigmatism, specifying it here may help the fitting.
+Default to `0`.

 # Preprocessing